brianguenter/Julia-Programming-Workflow/Workflow.md

 Notice that the names of the packages to be excluded must be in double quotes.

 ### Starting your project efficiently
 Before you can begin using or debugging the code in your project you may have to load packages, define test functions and variables, etc., at the REPL.
 During the development phase of your code you may be restarting the REPL many times per day as you make changes that Revise can't track, or if your REPL state becomes corrupted.
-When this happens typing these setup commands repeatedly can be tiresome.
+When this happens typing setup commands repeatedly can be tiresome.

-You can save time by creating a file, let's call it `setup.jl` that contains all these commands.
-You load and execute them using the Julia `include` function.
+You can save time by creating a file, let's call it `setup.jl`, that contains all these commands and loading the file at the beginning of each programming session using the Julia `include` function.
+Place this file in the root directory of your project.
 Typically this setup file is only used during development.
 It is not meant to be included in a released package.

 Here's an example `setup.jl` file: